siderolabs/rfcs/002-key-management.md

     fi
     ```

-    Be sure to source this file or opin a new shell so this applies!
+    Be sure to source this file or open a new shell, so this applies!

 2. Configure VCS to use new ssh/gpg keys